 The amount of change in the future will depend on greenhouse gas emissions around the world, and how quickly these emissions can be reduced.
 Different types of development can be studied using climate scenarios.

 These climate scenarios mainly suggest a future climate with more precipitation in northern Sweden, particularly during the winter.
 For southern Sweden, however, no increase in precipitation is expected.

 The climate scenarios also suggest stronger extremes in precipitation, both in the short term in the form of downpours and in connection with low pressure situations with large amounts of precipitation over longer periods.

-Snow conditions are not only affected by winter precipitation but also by temperature.
-Consequently the snow season will become shorter and the maximum snow cover less thick, despite increased winter precipitation.
+Snow conditions depend on both winter precipitation and the temperature.
+With rising temperatures, the snow season will therefore be shorter and the maximum snow cover will be less thick, despite increased winter precipitation.

 International research on the climate and its development is compiled every year by the UN Intergovernmental Panel on Climate Change (IPCC).
 These summaries form an important basis for negotiations and for different types of decisions within society.
 The next summary will be complete in 2021.